Our tour of Cusco the former capital of the Inca Empire

 The Church of la Compania de Jesus is also located along the edge of Plaza de Armas.
 Bob and I took a tour inside and marveled at the beautiful walls, but unfortunately, no picture taking is allowed.
 This church, like the Cathedral of Santo Domingo, was also built upon the ruins of the Inca Empire.
 In this case, the Roman Catholic Church of la Compania was built upon the ruins of the Inca palace of Huayna Cápac.

 Throughout the city of Cusco, many sections of walls and foundations of the former Inca Empire remain.
 Many of these walls have been exposed to public viewing as a direct result of earthquakes that have occurred here in the past 100 years.
-Following a massive earthquake in the 1950′s, decisions were made to leave the Inca ruins exposed to public view, and to uncover and expose more of them.
+Following a massive earthquake in the 1950’s, decisions were made to leave the Inca ruins exposed to public view and to uncover and expose more of them.

 In one laneway, the section of exposed wall featured a stone that actually has 12 different sides.
 I think this really shows us how skilled the Inca masons were at cutting and fitting the walls together.
 Today, with all our modern tools, we most certainly could replicate this wall, but it would be no easy task.

 On the right side of the Plaza de Armas square is this water fountain supporting a “Statue to Pachacuti”.
 Pachacuti is credited with having created the Inca Empire here in Cusco.
 It is also believed that he had Machu Picchu built as his own personal estate.
 This square is not only where the Inca Empire began, it is also where it ended.
-On May 18, 1781, Tupac Amaru II, the leader of an indigenous uprising against the Spanish in Peru, was forced to watch the execution of his wife and family in this square, before being tortured and put to death himself.
+On May 18, 1781, Tupac Amaru II, the leader of an indigenous uprising against the Spanish in Peru, was forced to watch the execution of his wife and family in this square before being tortured and put to death himself.

 Today, decades after the end of Spanish rule, Peru has a very large indigenous population.
 As Bob and I learned firsthand, many of these Indigenous people are bilingual, speaking both Spanish and Quechua.
 Quechua is but one of the Indigenous languages of Peru, but it is considered the primary one most often spoken by people like this woman weaving in Cusco, as well as those who live out in remote rural areas.

 It was great to observe this lady weaving a beautiful Andean blanket, obviously taking great care and pride in her work.
 I have done some knitting in my time, but weaving takes creativity to a whole new level.
-Bob and I were pleased to learn that, along with keeping Peru’s Indigenous language alive, major efforts have also been made to preserve the art of Backstrap weaving, which is an ancient tradition in this country dating way back before the Inca Empire.
+Bob and I were pleased to learn that, along with keeping Peru’s Indigenous language alive, major efforts have also been made to preserve the art of Backstrap weaving, an ancient tradition in this country dating way back before the Inca Empire.

 In this video that Bob filmed, you get some idea of what it takes to use a BackStrap loom.
 Each loom consists of a few sticks, straps, and strings.
-It is this simple basic use of common material available in the mountains which is credited with keeping this type of loom in use in the Andes for thousands of years.
+It is this simple basic use of common material available in the mountains that is credited with keeping this type of loom in use in the Andes for thousands of years.

 With her weaving tool in hand, the lady quickly tightened up the weave.
-Visit this site if you would like information on how to setup and undertake Backstrap Weaving.

 In the early afternoon, Bob and I decided that we would climb to the top of one of the hills overlooking the city.